axonivy/docker-samples/ivy-openldap/README.md

 # ivy-openldap

-Setup of an Axon Ivy Engine with an external security system (OpenLdap).
+Setup of an Axon Ivy Engine with OpenLdap as security system.

-The application with the name `ldap` is configured to use the external security system called `OpenLdap`.
+The application `ldap` will be deployed to the `default` security system.

 Open the __AdminUI__, navigate to the application `ldap` and synchronize the users that are defined in the OpenLdap server.